• Skip to primary navigation

 We've been on a mission to uncover alternatives that are easy to find and still pack that punch of authentic Spanish flair your recipes deserve.

-Prosciutto, smoked ham, pancetta - believe it or not, each of these can bring a taste of Spain into your kitchen.
+Prosciutto, smoked ham, pancetta - each of these can bring a taste of Spain into your kitchen.

 And guess what?

-You don't need to break the bank or go on a wild goose chase to elevate your dishes.
+You don't need to break the bank or go on a wild goose chase to improve your dishes.

 Because who says you can't enjoy the essence of Spanish cuisine right from your home?